strimzi/strimzi.github.io/_posts/2024-03-20-strimzi-kraft-migration.md

 After that, you have to delete the `KafkaNodePool` hosting the KRaft controllers and then apply the `disabled` value annotation.

-The annotation change triggers the Strimzi operator to run the following steps for you:

-* automatically delete the `/controller` znode on ZooKeeper to allow the brokers to elect the new controller among them in place of the previous KRaft controller;
-* reconfigure brokers without connection details to the KRaft controller quorum anymore but using ZooKeeper again and roll them;

 ```yaml
 apiVersion: kafka.strimzi.io/v1beta2
 kind: Kafka